Universal-Prototype Enhancing for Few-Shot Object Detection: Conclusion

 \section{Conclusion}

 To solve FSOD, we propose to learn universal prototypes from all object categories.
 Meanwhile, we develop an approach of few-shot object detection with universal prototypes (${FSOD}^{up}$).
-Concretely, after obtaining the universal and conditional prototypes, the augmented object features are computed based on the conditional prototypes.
+Concretely, after obtaining the universal and conditional prototypes, the enhanced object features are computed based on the conditional prototypes.
 Next, through a consistency loss, ${FSOD}^{up}$ enhances the invariance and generalization.
-Experimental results on two few-shot detection datasets and a long-tail detection dataset demonstrate the effectiveness of the proposed method.
+Experimental results on two datasets show the effectiveness of the proposed method.